 After the release of Electron Utopia at Syngate Records I was working on experimental tracks that did not fit into the theme of that album.
 Most of the tracks started life as progressive ambient with one darker drone based structure which again was an experiment using old recordings slowed down.
-Later two longer Berlin School inspired tracks took form which are very different from the traditional long drawn out typical 'space music' feel of Berlin School.
+Later two longer Berlin School inspired tracks took form which are very different from the traditional long drawn out typical 'space music' style of Berlin School.
 They sit in the theme of the album title 'Inseca' in terms of feel, structure and pace with hits and transitions used on the Berlin School tracks hence trying to take a different approach.
-This became a whole to create a full album at 50 minutes long which I did a pre-release.
-Later in the year I decided to add new tracks and polish the existing ones to extend it to the 70 minute mark to make a complete longer album for future release.
+This became a whole to create an album/EP at 50 minutes long which I did a pre-release.
+Later in the year I decided to add new tracks and polish the existing ones to extend it to the 70 minute mark to make a complete longer album for possible future release.

 What is the Ideal Album Length ?